What Does The Bible Say About Fear? 130 Sure Fire Verses

-The kind of fear I’m referring to is about what does the bible say about fear and living in fear of the unknown.
+The kind of fear I’m referring to is living in fear of the unknown.
 So, I have given you the difference between the two types of fear.

 I hope you can distinguish fear of the unknown future and replace it with the right type of fear.
 Let’s dive into God’s word now!